 46. Banoosh (банош)

 One of my favorite dishes.
-It’s a cornmeal that is cooked similar to polenta and served with crumbled cheese and mushroom sauce.
+It’s cornmeal that is cooked similar to polenta and served with crumbled cheese and mushroom sauce.

 Also known as varenyky, these filled dumplings can be found throughout Central and Eastern Europe.
 Each country has their own unique take on these mouth-size bites.

-48. Pototoe Pancakes
+48. Potatoe Pancakes

-49. Enjoy Ukranian wine such as Colonial
+49. Enjoy Ukrainian wine such as Colonial

 50. Try Goldenroot Homebrew (Zolotyy Korin’ | Золотий корінь)